Permissionless-Software-Foundation/psfoundation.info/docs/roadmap.md

 - Add *Commenting*, allowing users to leave comments and reviews on stores.
 - Allow commenting on other comments.

+### Member Projects

+The PSF is a membership of entrepreneurs, crypto enthusiasts, and JavaScript developers.
+The members help one another with projects, listing to their ideas and trying out their prototypes.
+A important part of the PSF roadmap is to increase our membership and to continue to support the efforts of our members.
+Here are some of the active community projects using PSF technology:

+- [Token Tiger](https://tokentiger.com) is a fun, easy-to-use web app for creating NFTs.
+Under its cute exterior, it's a proof-of-concept to show how inexpensive it is to create NFTs with rich metadata.
+Such NFTs could be used to improve logistics and tracking in the supply chain industry.
+They can also be used to track intellectual property and rights associated with that property.

+- [OwnRare.Art](https://ownrare.art) is an NFT creator, collector, and trading app on the Bitcoin Cash (BCH) blockchain, similar to [OpenSea](https://opensea.io) on the Ethereum (ETH) blockchain.

 Want clarification on the above items?
 See something interesting that you'd like to contribute to?
 Ask about it in the [PSF Telegram Channel](https://t.me/permissionless_software).